Towards the merger of Hawking radiating black holes: Conclusions and discussions

 We find that it is interesting to discuss the merger of binary black holes with large mass ratio.
 In the binary system, the evaporation of the light hole is greatly enhanced in the background spacetime of the heavy hole.
 When the light hole moves in the large spacetime of the heavy hole, it will probably evaporate completely before reaching the horizon of the latter.
 This is surprisingly consistent with our speculations of the Rindler/Tachyon equivalent descriptions.

 The observation of the GWs provides a unique method to probe the nature of black holes and to test gravities beyond GR (e.g., see the reviews \cite{Berti:2018cxi,Barack:2018yly}).
-The exchange of Hawking radiation will cause the parameters of the black holes to evolve, which will make the GW waveforms different from those predicted in classical theory of gravity.
+The exchange of Hawking radiation will cause the parameters of the black holes to evolve, which will make the GW waveforms different from those predicted in classical theory of gravity\footnote{For example, at the final stage of the merger of two Schwarzschild black holes, the stain of the GW involving Hawking radiation effect should be less than the one predicted in the classical theory since the discrepancy of their masses becomes larger as the radiation exchange proceeds.}.
 It is hopeful that we may test it in future precise GW observations.
 However, the effect is prominent only at final stages of the merging process of the horizons, which lasts for a short timescale.
 Moreover, the inferred masses (and spins) of the black holes from the signal waveforms are not well determined (at a degree of $90 \%$ for the first observed event \cite{TheLIGOScientific:2016wfe}).
 All these challenge the test of Hawking radiation in GW observations.

 The situation may be improved in binary systems with large mass ratios, which are potential arena for testing fundamental physics \cite{Berti:2019xgr,Berry:2019wgg}.
 We have shown that the light hole would significantly lose mass when approaching the near-horizon region of the heavy hole.
 We also show that the light hole whose evaporation is greatly enhanced will completely evaporate into the heavy hole finally before reaching the horizon of the latter.
 So it is possible to explore the information loss paradox in the GW observations from such binary systems since the the evolution of the light hole during its whole life is recoded in the GW signals.
 People have long been puzzled by the information loss problem.
 When matter collapse into a black hole, its information is lost forever, which violates the laws of quantum mechanics.
 Many theories have been proposed to solve the problem \cite{Preskill:1992tc,Polchinski:2016hrw,Unruh:2017uaw,Marolf:2017jkr}.
 Some of them are related to the final stage of the evaporation at the Planck scale, at which a remnant is left or the hole bursts.
 This could be observable via GWs if the light hole indeed ``dissolves" into a large hole.